Ace the ISEB Test — Free Practice and Explanations [2024]

 Therefore, the word that does not fit in the sentence is e. friend.

-The ISEB English section is challenging, requiring you to demonstrate reading, understanding, and interpretation skills, while also testing your overall grammar knowledge.
+The ISEB Test English section is challenging, requiring you to demonstrate reading, understanding, and interpretation skills, while also testing your overall grammar knowledge.
 However, with adequate preparation and the usage of solving techniques, your child can unlock their full potential.

 Let's look at the mathematics section next.

-Free ISEB Mathematics Practice Test Questions
+Free ISEB Test Mathematics Practice Questions

 There are a few different topics in this section, including calculations, fractions, decimals, percentages, geometry, and statistics.